Why You Should Eat More Oysters and Where to Find Them at Wharf DC

 The Municipal Fish Market

 DC’s Municipal Fish Market is the oldest continuously operating open-air fish market in the United States.
 It is a true DC landmark where DC residents have been getting their fresh fish, steamed crabs and oysters for generations.

-Today, there are two primary vendors that have both been operating at the market for decades, Captain White Seafood City and Jessie Taylor Seafood.
-Both vendors have fresh and shucked oysters for sale on large barges at the markets.
+Today, there is one remaining seafood vendor, Jessie Taylor Seafood, which has been operating at the market for decades.
+Seafood lovers can find shucked, steamed, and fried oysters for sale on large barges at the markets.
 It’s a true experience to buy the oysters right off the boat!

 Rappahannock leaves nothing to chance when it comes to its oysters, which is why the Virginia based company grows and harvests its own oysters.
 At Rappahannock, expect three varieties of oysters.
 The first is the namesake, the Rappahannock River oysters.
 They, of course, come from the company’s own headquarters on the Rappahannock River – near the mouth where the river flows into the Chesapeake Bay.
 The Rochambeau oyster is farmed from the company’s Yorktown, Va. property on the York River.
 The third oyster offered is the Olde Salts oyster, farmed from its location in Chincoteague, Va.
 While at Rappahannock, it’s always a good idea to start your meal with a dozen fresh oysters on the halfshell.
 Order the combo and you’ll get four of each oyster.
 The Rappahannock River oysters are the least salty variety (13-17 ppt), the Rochambeau oysters range in the middle of saltiness (17-22 ppt); and the Olde Salts oysters are considered legendary, bring with it the brine of the Atlantic Ocean (28-33 ppt).